 Also, language in employee handbooks often benefits review and revision from your employment law attorney.
 A common issue with employee handbooks is that the policies are often too broad.
 For instance, your employee handbook may state “no cell phones in the building,” when your intention was really to have employees stay off their cell phones while they are on the clock and actively working.
 Your business lawyer reviews these statements to make sure they’re clear and concise, as well as in-line with local, state, and federal employment laws.

-At G. Ortega Law, we offer high quality, relationship-driven representation for your business.
-Our goal is to help your company identify and reduce risks that can hamper your company’s success.
-Our team offers counsel for a wide range of issues your business may face, from optimizing operations to addressing Title IX compliance, we are here for you.
-Call us today at (346) 203-6539 to learn more and request a consultation.
+At G. Ortega Law, we offer legal counsel for a wide range of issues your business may face, from optimizing operations to addressing Title IX compliance.